 In November 2023, the FASB issued ASU 2023-07, "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures."
 The amendments improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
-In addition, the amendments enhance interim disclosure requirements, clarify circumstances in which an entity can disclosure measures of profit or loss, provide new segment disclosure requirements for entities with a single reportable segment, and contain other disclosure requirements.
+In addition, the amendments enhance interim disclosure requirements, clarify circumstances in which an entity can disclose multiple segment measures of profit or loss, provide new segment disclosure requirements for entities with a single reportable segment, and contain other disclosure requirements.
 ASU 2023-07 is effective for calendar year-end public business entities in the 2024 annual period and in 2025 for interim periods.
 Early adoption is permitted.
-The Company expects to adopt ASU 2023-07 for the 2024 annual period and 2025 interim periods, retrospectively, and is currently evaluating the impact of this ASU on its consolidated financial statements.
+The Company expects to adopt ASU 2023-07 retrospectively in its 2024 annual financial reporting and its 2025 interim financial reporting, and is currently evaluating the impact of this ASU on its consolidated financial statements.

 In December 2023, the FASB issued ASU 2023-09, "Improvements to Income Tax Disclosures," which requires that an entity, on an annual basis, disclose additional income tax information, primarily related to the rate reconciliation and income taxes paid.
 The provisions of the ASU are intended to enhance the transparency and decision usefulness of income tax disclosures.
-The guidance will be applied on a prospective basis with the option to apply the standard retrospectively and is effective for calendar year-end public business entities in the 2025 annual period and in 2026 for interim periods with early adoption permitted.
+The guidance may be applied on a prospective basis with the option to apply the standard retrospectively and is effective for calendar year-end public business entities in the 2025 annual period and in 2026 for interim periods with early adoption permitted.
 The Company is currently evaluating the impact of this ASU on its consolidated financial statements.